 Bars – Dickson street is famous for its nightlife, which includes, pubs, lounges, bars and other terrific places catering to the nightlife crowd.
 The nightlife on Dickson Street is like no other.
 You can enjoy fabulous live music at George’s Majestic Lounge, JJ’s Grill, Smoke and Barrel, and Cannibal and Craft or unwind at Farrell’s Lounge Bar & Grill, or even participate in the social gatherings and live music at Willy D’s Rock & Roll Piano Bar.
 Each pub/bar is within walking distance of the others, and you are sure have a good time no matter where you end up.
 In addition, to the places listed above, you can’t go wrong by checking out Infusion Bar, Sideways, Brewskis, You know, Uno!, Cork & Keg, Grubbs, Kingfish, Dickson Street Pub, Pinpoint, 21st Amendment, and Ryleigh’s.
 And although Stage eighteen isn’t technically on Dickson St, it is one of the most popular community performance venues, full bars and art galleries in famous downtown Fayetteville.

 Performing Art – Dickson Street is the home of The Walton Arts Center, which offers numerous performances and events for all ages throughout the year.
 These include art classes, theatrical acts, studio theaters, galleries, concerts, and festivals.
 Entertainers and artists are brought to the center from around the world to give the residents, newcomers and visitors to the area a unique and memorable experience.

 Shopping – There is quite an eclectic assortment of shopping options available on Dickson Street.
 Local boutiques like Something Urban, which offers one-of-kind fashion; Underwood’s Fine Jewelers, an amazing family owned jewelry store; Fayettechill Clothing Company, which stocks Ozark Mountain inspired clothing & technical apparel for outdoor lovers.
-If you love books, of any kind, be sure to stop and check out the Dickson Street Bookshop for unique, quality used books, but if new books are your thing, then check out Nightbird Books.
+If you love books, of any kind, be sure to stop and check out the Dickson Street Bookshop for unique, quality used books.